 It is important for Jacques to walk in the vineyards tasting fruit from different blocks to determine the level of ripeness on a daily basis.
 At Lafleur, they are truly seeking full phenolic ripeness, when it is possible, which of course depends on the character and quality of the vintage.
 The plots and sub plots are picked one at a time, to ensure they are all harvested at the maximum level of ripeness.

 At Chateau Lafleur, they do not consider Pensees de Lafleur a second wine.
 They feel that as it comes from a specific section of their Pomerol vineyards, and it’s blend is quite different from that of Lafleur, Pensees de Lafleur is its own unique wine.
-The fruit used to produce Pensees de Lafleur is vinified in temperature controlled, small, stainless steel tanks and aged in less new oak barrels than they use for the Grand Vin.
+The fruit used to produce Pensees de Lafleur is vinified in temperature controlled, small, stainless steel tanks and aged in the exact same manner as the Grand Vin.

 Jacques Guinaudeau and Sylvie Guinaudeau also produce two red wines and white Bordeaux wine at their home estate in Fronsac, Grand Village and G Guinaudeau which comes in various different bottling’s each vintage.
 That is because each vintage has its own, unique, numbered name, Acte 1, Acte 2, Acte 3 and so on.